Infertility Treatment Fees

 Cancellations, Rescheduling, & Refund Policy

-Once you are booked for your procedure, cancellations or rescheduling due to non-medical reasons will be subject to a $500 cancellation fee.
+Once you are paid and added to the wait list, cancellations or rescheduling due to non-medical reasons will be subject to a $500 cancellation fee.
 This fee will be waived for medical reasons or natural pregnancy.
 The medical reason must be documented and verifiable.
 For IVF and fertility preservation, mid-cycle cancellations will be issued a refund or credit following deduction of fees for services rendered.
 Medications are not refundable.